rmello4d/TheSustainableDeveloper/backlog.md

 Over the years, our society has raised consciousness about being active and about exercising our body.
 These messages are important and useful.

-To an energy point of view, muscles are gas-guzzlers
+In the other hand, from an energy point of view, muscles are gas-guzzlers